 - Analysis.
 The analysis phase aims at identifying the instructional objectives and problems, the environment in which learning occurs and the existing knowledge and skills of learners.
 The basic task of the analysis phase is to also identify the limitations and constraints may exist as well as the timetable for the implementation of the given project.

 - Design.
-The design phase is a systematic and specific phase aiming at identify the required learning objectives, along with all the required activities, tasks, material, etc may be needed by the learners in order to achieve the specified learning objectives.
-In this phase the visual design, the usability, the content, the storyboarding of the learning objects, the delivery options and the prototyping, are also specified!
+The design phase is a systematic and specific phase aiming at identifying the required learning objectives, along with all the required activities, tasks, material, etc may be needed by the learners in order to achieve the specified learning objectives.
+In this phase, the visual design, the usability, the content, the storyboarding of the learning objects, the delivery options and the prototyping, are also specified!

 - Development.
 In the development phase all the blueprints, objects, assets, graphics, etc have been specified during the previous phase, are assembled and implemented by the development team in the form of learning units.
 In this phase are been developed the learning units, the content, the support material and the learning activities, along with every other resource needed for a successful (e-)learning process.
 Moreover, during this phase “the designers create storyboards and graphics.
 If e-learning is involved, programmers develop or integrate technologies.
 Testers debug materials and procedures.
 The project is reviewed and revised according to feedback” (Wikipedia: ADDIE Model).

 - Implementation.
 The implementation phase is the actual implementation phase of the (e-)learning project and consist of implementing the learning procedure in real conditions (even sometimes it is more preferable the implementation of the project in smaller proportions as a pilot project, before the full implementation!
 This can save a lot of money and resources pinpointing errors and faults may have been escaped during the previous phases).
 In this phase, the learners and tutors are trained to the specified learning procedures, and the training material, activities, and tasks are disseminated and evaluated.